KomCath/sample_app/README.md

 # Ruby on Rails Tutorial sample application - Freshly

-This is the sample application for
+This is the third application for
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition)